LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtdoc.rst

 By default, the documenting XML files are created in a ``xml_docs`` directory in the current working directory.
-But usually all documenting files are collected for both the application and the libraries it uses ar collected in a common directory so that all documentation links resolved properly.
+But usually all documenting files are collected for both the application and the libraries it uses in a common directory so that all documentation links resolved properly.
 The ``lgtdoc`` predicates can take a list of options to customize the generated XML documenting files.
-See the remarks section in the
-`lgtdocp <https://logtalk.org/docs/library_index.html#lgtdoc>`__
-protocol documentation for details on the available options.
+See the remarks section in the `lgtdocp <https://logtalk.org/docs/library_index.html#lgtdoc>`__ protocol documentation for details on the available options.